das-labor/panopticon/doc/internals.rst

 Marshalling
 ~~~~~~~~~~~

-The final group of types are storage, blob, loc<T> and the rdf namespace.
-These
+The final group of types are :cpp:class:`storage`, :cpp:class:`blob`, :cpp:class:`loc\<T\>`
-allow fairly transparent (un)marshalling of all important Panopticon types onto
+and the rdf namespace.
+These allow fairly transparent (un)marshalling of all
-disk.
-The loc<T> template implements a smart pointer that lazily loads its
+important Panopticon types onto disk.
+The :cpp:class:`loc\<T\>` template implements a smart
-instance from disk and keeps track of changes on the enclosed instance.
-A list
+pointer that lazily loads its instance from disk and keeps track of changes
-of all loc<T> instances that are out of sync with the version on disk is kept.
+on the enclosed instance.
+A list of all :cpp:class:`loc\<T\>` instances that are out of
-The changes are flushed by calling save_point().
+sync with the version on disk is kept.
+The changes are flushed by calling
+:cpp:func:`save_point()`.

 The instance on disk are referenced using a randomly generated UUID.
 The on disk
 is an RDF graph.
 The graph is saved as a edge list in a embedded database.
 For
-large binary objects like files the blob type is used instead of loc<T>.
+large binary objects like files the blob type is used instead of :cpp:class:`loc\<T\>`.
 The
 contents of blob instances are written as files instead of putting the into the
 database.
 The database and the blob files are archived using cpio and compressed
 using LZMA.

-Each type that uses the loc<T> smart pointer implements the marshal and
+Each type that uses the :cpp:class:`loc\<T\>` smart pointer implements the marshal and
 unmarshal functions that turn an instance into a edge list and a set of blob
 instances or allocate a new instance from and edge list and blob set.